-Again, as disarmingly simple as this seems to be on the surface, most relationships these days rarely have a moment of enjoyment to themselves.
+Laying on the beach, the phone was often more glaring than the sun.
+While it was great to capture photos, the incessant call of distant agendas and people too far away to disturb was deeply disturbing.
+Not only do our devices rob us from our full presence on the beach, but they take a huge toll on our capacity to relate.
+So many relationships suffer because they rarely have a moment of enjoyment to themselves.
 It is impossible to be really present with someone when you are texting three other people at the same time.
 Our technological capabilities have far exceeded our fledgling ability to relate.
 Often we don’t even see the damage that our constantly shifting attention wreaks on our relationships.
-Leave the phone at home and spend an hour uninterrupted listening to someone you love, or to yourself.
-Experience how deeply relaxing it can be to be fully present and how it feeds your feeling of being loved.
+Finally, as days progressed, I was able to leave my phone and spend an hour uninterrupted; listening to my husband, myself and the ocean.
+This is what love feels like; Time.